 However, if the injured worker can successfully show that a third party was negligent in causing some (or all) of the worker's injuries, then that third party can be held liable, and the injured worker can receive money from this third party - such as pain and suffering money - in addition to the standard workers compensation benefits from the employer's workers compensation insurer.

-Some potential third parties may be the property owners, general contractors, subcontractors, construction managers, other workers, design engineers, inspectors, equipment manufacturers and other related or involved individual or businesses.
+Some potential third parties may be the property owners, general contractors, subcontractors, construction managers, other workers, design engineers, inspectors, equipment manufacturers, and other related or involved individuals or businesses.